thomas-zahner/commitoria/README.md

 Notably they provide a GraphQL endpoint for contribution activity: https://docs.github.com/en/graphql/reference/objects#contributionscollection
 However, users might want to be able to skip authentication if possible.

-This is why we'll be using the contribution calendar graph directly, which is publicly disaplyed on all profiles (unless disabled).
+This is why we'll be using the contribution calendar graph directly, which is publicly displayed on all profiles (unless disabled).
 Using this approach is "hacky" because we need to extract data from an undocumented endpoint which might change without notice in the future, but this allows us to skip authentication.